nistorandrei31/labwc/README.md

-My labwc configuration file. labwc is a
+My labwc configuration file. labwc is a Wayland window-stacking compositor that ofear great performance if you want to use linux with a graphical interface to use a browsers like firefox, google, etc and play games.